-Hundreds of cases of pulmonary disease have appeared among primarily adolescents and young adults in 36 states, and as a result, the Centers for Disease Control and Prevention rigorously investigating their connection to e-cigarette use.
+More than a thousand cases of pulmonary disease have appeared among primarily adolescents and young adults in 48 states, and as a result, the Centers for Disease Control and Prevention rigorously investigating their connection to e-cigarette use.

-As of Sept.
-17, the CDC has reported 380 cases of severe lung disease due to vaping.
-Authorities have confirmed in seven deaths in California, Kansas, Illinois, Indiana, Minnesota and Oregon.
+As of Oct.
+9, the CDC has reported 1,080 cases of severe lung disease due to vaping.
+Federal and state authorities have confirmed 23 deaths.

-According to research published in the New England Journal of Medicine earlier this month, it’s too early to identify a definitive pathophysiology or cause, or whether a single product was involved in all cases.
+According to recent research published in the New England Journal of Medicine in September, it’s too early to identify a definitive pathophysiology or cause, or whether a single product was involved in all cases.
 At this stage, the evidence does not indicate that an infectious disease is behind the illness.